-MAHINDRA REVA ELECTRIC VEHICLE
+MAHINDRA REVA ELECTRIC CAR STRATEGY

 Mahindra, India‘s leading vehicle brand acquired the Reva Electric Car Company, the producer of the REVA G-Wiz in 2010.
 Mahindra recently completed 30,000 units per annum state of the art plant in Bangalore India.
 The plant has off the lowest dirt to dust footprints in the auto sector.
 The company’s new name is Mahindra REVA Electric Vehicles.
 Mahindra is one of the early participants in the Formula E championship reaching an overall 5th position in the second season of the event.
 Participation in the Formula E franchise support innovation in the electric vehicle market, benefiting car makers such as Mahindra.